On the Number of Real Zeros of Random Sparse Polynomial Systems: Volume of Random Projective Fewnomial Varieties

 such that that $\mcZ_\ell(f,\bbP^n_{\bbR})$ is an $\ell$-dimensional smooth submanifold of $\mcZ(f,\bbP^n_{\bbR})$ or empty.

 Let $\fkH_1,\ldots,\fkH_{n-q}$ be random hyperplanes of $\bbP^n_{\bbR}$ given by

-with the $\fka_{k,i}$ i.i.d. standard Gaussians---one can easily see that this is equivalent to moving by a random $\fkg\in O(n+1)$ (with respect the Haar probability measure) a fixed $(n-q)$-plane $L$ in $\bbP^{n}_{\bbR}$.
+with the $\fka_{k,i}$ i.i.d. standard Gaussians---one can easily see that this is equivalent to moving a fixed $(n-q)$-plane $L$ in $\bbP^{n}_{\bbR}$ via a random $\fkg\in O(n+1)$ (with respect the Haar probability measure).
 By \cite[Proposition A.18]{conditionbook}, all the intersections

 are transversal with probability one.
 Hence, for $\ell<n-q$, \eqref{eq:linearintersection} is empty with probability one; and for $\ell\geq n-q$, \eqref{eq:linearintersection} is, with probability one, either empty or a smooth submanifold of dimension $\ell-(n-q)$.
 By Poincaré's kinematic formula~\cite[Theorem A.55]{conditionbook}, we have that